apigee/istio-mixer-adapter/auth-proxy/README.md

 #### Support for JWT "kid" - Key Identifiers.

-If the KVM includes a field called 'private_key_kid' (value can be any string), the JWT header will include the "kid".
+If the KVM includes a field called 'certificate1_kid' (value can be any string), the JWT header will include the "kid".

     {
       "alg": "RS256",